 In SPI, SaaS is used as a service Software as a service; PaaS is Platform as a service and IaaS is Infrastructure as a Service.

-Following are the live examples which relate to these models.
+Following are the live examples that relate to these models.

 - PAAS Model − Microsoft Azure